 Volatility exchange traded notes

 An exchange-traded note (ETN) calculates its rate of return or interest rate based on the movement of an underlying financial instrument, futures index, or equities index.
-In IRS jargon, an ETN is a prepaid executory contract or prepaid forward contract based on the relevant financial instrument or index.
+In IRS jargon, most ETNs are a “prepaid executory contract” or “prepaid forward contract” based on the relevant financial instrument or index.
+(A few ETNs are debt instruments, see more below.)

 Report ETN income when realized (sold) as short- and long-term capital gains and losses.
 Exception: Report currency ETNs with Section 988 ordinary gain or loss treatment.

-An ETN is not a security or a commodity, so it should not qualify for Section 475 ordinary gain or loss treatment used by traders eligible for trader tax status and who elected Section 475 on time.
+ETNs structured as prepaid forward contracts are not a security or a commodity, so they should not qualify for Section 475 ordinary gain or loss treatment used by traders eligible for trader tax status and who elected Section 475 on time.

 Section 1091 wash sale loss rules apply to securities.
-ETNs are not securities, so they should be exempt from wash sale loss adjustments.
+ETNs, structured as prepaid forward contracts, are not securities, so they should be exempt from wash sale loss adjustments.
 Most 1099-Bs treat ETNs as securities, subjecting them to wash sale losses.
 Consider departing from the 1099-B, explain why on Form 8275, and in some cases, get a substantial authority opinion letter from a tax attorney.

 The ETN holder does not own an underlying instrument or futures index, so he or she should not use Section 1256 treatment.
 In the VXX ETN prospectus, the tax attorneys suggested reasons why the IRS might apply Section 1256 as “possible alternative” tax treatment.
 But, they did not imply investors should try to use Section 1256 treatment.
 Our firm’s tax attorneys researched whether there is “substantial authority” for the position that 1256 applies to VXX and they concluded there is no substantial authority.
 (Read our rationale in our blog post: Tax Treatment For Exchange Traded Notes (ETNs))